codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

 One slight difference is that the `RecyclerView` layout manager includes the last visible item on the screen, so we can use this info to decide whether to fetch more data.

-Assuming we are using a `LinearLayoutManager`, we simply need to use the `addOnScrollListener()` method and pass in an instance of the `EndlessRecyclerViewScrollListener` with the layout manager:
+To connect up scroll events to the `RecyclerView`, we simply need to use the `addOnScrollListener()` method and pass in an instance of the `EndlessRecyclerViewScrollListener` with the layout manager:

 ```java
 public class MainActivity extends Activity {